ericqu/iban_validation/iban_validation_py/README.md

 ## Short examples

-There are three ways to interact with the API:
+There are four ways to interact with the API:
  - Validate the iban with `validate_iban` this does not indicate what is incorrect when the iban in invalid.
  - Validate the iban with `validate_iban_with_error` does the same and give an error message when the iban is invalid.
+ - Validate the iban with `validate_iban_error_code` which returns an error code (0 for valid, 1-6 for specific errors).
  - create an `IbanValidation` which allows to select the validated iban, the branch_id and bank_id when relevant.

  See below code for illustration: